theofanistzoumakas/real-estate-price-prediction/README.md

-# Real estate price prediction using machine learning algorithms
+# Real estate median price prediction using machine learning algorithms

 **This application is developed solely for academic and research purposes.**
 ## 🔒 Code Ownership & Usage Terms